-Wellington Women's Refuge is privileged to have a dedicated team of volunteers who are passionate about our Kaupapa of supporting women and children to live free from domestic violence.
-Volunteers' primary role is responding to the shared after-hours crisis-line for Wellington Women's Refuge and Te Whare Rokiroki, Maori Women's Refuge which they do after an initial intensive 62 hour training.
+Wellington Women's Refuge is privileged to have a dedicated team of volunteers who are passionate about our kaupapa of supporting women and children to live free from domestic violence.
+The primary role of our volunteers is responding to the shared after-hours crisis-line for Wellington Women's Refuge and Te Whare Rokiroki, Maori Women's Refuge which they do after an initial intensive 50 hour training.
 From here they take on around 4 rosters a month providing support over the phone, and if needed going out to meet women at places such as hospital, police station, the safe-house or safe places close to where women are calling from.
-At the end of this financial year, Wellington Women's Refuge had 20 crisis-line volunteers.
+At the end of this financial year, Wellington Women's Refuge had 17 crisis-line volunteers.